eea/reportek.zopebuildout/README.rst

 For the application stack to be restarted when server reboot, the system administrator should add under /etc/init.d the script from /var/local/bdr/production/etc/rc.d/bdrctl, e.g.::

   $ cd /var/local/bdr/production/etc/rc.d
-  $ ln -s `pwd`/bdrctl /etc/init.d/bdrctl
+  $ sudo ln -s `pwd`/bdrctl /etc/init.d/bdrctl
-  $ chkconfig --add bdrctl
+  $ sudo chkconfig --add bdrctl
-  $ chkconfig bdrctl on
+  $ sudo chkconfig bdrctl on
-  $ service bdrctl start
+  $ sudo service bdrctl start

 Check the status and see if all the procs started with ::